-After your first year, you are required to take Professional Responsibility, complete one professional skills course and satisfy the Writing Requirement, and complete the professional skills requirement (See Regulation 1.4B 1.b. for this requirement).
+After your first year, you are required to take either Professional Responsibility or Legal Ethics in Corporate Practice, satisfy the Writing Requirement, and complete the professional skills requirement (See Regulation 1.4B 1.b. for this requirement).
 The way you design the remainder of your studies here at King Hall is largely left to your discretion.

 With this in mind, deciding what courses to take in your second and third year can seem like a daunting task.
 However, there are a number of resources available to you when making decisions about your course selection.